Homework I

 • Algorithm conforms to the UML activity diagram requirements

-• All of the possible exits from a decision node are marked (e.g. in what condition will the program follow each path – true/false, const values for switch cases etc).
+• All of the possible exits (flows) from a decision node are marked (e.g. in what condition will the program follow each path – true/false, const values for switch cases Etc.)

 Extra task for bonus points

-To get the bonus points, the following requirements must be met in addition to completing all the basic requirements.
+To get bonus points, the following requirements must also be met in addition to the base requirements

-• In addition to allowing the user input for the initial values, your program must have preconfigured (hardcoded into the source code) values for initial values which the user must be able to execute.
+• In addition to allowing the user input for the values used for calculations, your program must have preconfigured (hardcoded into the source code) sets of values which the user must be able to execute

-• User must be able to choose if they want to enter the values or a preconfigured set of values is executed
+• User must be able to choose if they want to enter the values or use a preconfigured set of values

 • You must have at least 2 sets of preconfigured values that demonstrate your program in different situations